 A swarm of anxious people surrounded the woman with the clipboard in the darkened bedroom.
-She handed out applications and people hunched outside on the stairs, filling them out.
+She handed out applications and people hunched outside on the stairs, filing them out.
 What were the “right answers”?
 Who would be chosen?
-An audition for an amateur porno might be less uncomfortable.

 When my partner and I decided to get our first apartment together, the search took over our lives.

 Indeed, apartment hunting in the Bay Area, like job hunting, are practically part-time jobs.
 I’d argue looking for housing can be the more demoralizing search, because at open houses you’re actually face-to-face with your “competition”.
 And they’re just other folks desperately looking for somewhere to live.